nickstuer/FriendAlerts/README.md

 ## 🎮 Usage

 ### Slash Commands
-Use these commands to configure the addon
+Use these commands to open up the FriendAlerts configuration.
 ```
 /fa
 /friendalerts